ocrosby/recipes/soup/lentil.md

 - Add a can of drained chicpeas
 - Add vegetable stock
 - Salt and Pepper to taste
+- Bring to a boil over high heat
+- Add a handfull of chopped parsley
-- Bring to a boil over high heat, then, reduce the heat to low, cover with a lid, and simmer for 30-45 minutes.
+- reduce the heat to low, cover with a lid, and simmer for 45 minutes.
 - Remove Bay Leaves
 - Add chopped coriander/parsley, give a quick stir and turn the heat off.
 - Add the juice from one lemon (or two)